 What is the best way to learn multipitch climbing?
 Learn, practice, and practice before you do anything dangerous.
 Climb with someone who is experienced so that any likelihood of risk can be eliminated.
 That is a piece of very good advice.
 So with that advice in mind, I did the exact opposite.
 I had been climbing for over 10 years and had climbed outdoors numerous times.
-Although I had multipitch climb once before (second up only) I did it with a highly experienced climber back in my Uni days; never had I lead a multipitch climb and to make things more interesting I happen to be the more experienced one between me and my climbing partner.
+Although I had done multipitch climb once before (second up only) I did it with a highly experienced climber back in my Uni days; never had I led a multipitch climb and to make things more interesting I happen to be the more experienced one between me and my climbing partner.

 Multipitch climbing in Yangshuo

 I was climbing in Yangshuo for the first time and was keen to try out some easy multipitch routes to get some experience under my belt.
 Comparing sport and multipitch climbing the latter has more of a sense of adventure and exploration to it.
 Unlike lead climbing single pitch, all you need is to have enough draws even if you don’t you be alright.
 On the other hand, multipitch climbing requires a lot more planning and preparations especially if you and your climbing partner are both “virgins”.